lowwool/groupme-slack/README.md

 # groupme-slack

-This application is creates a two-communication between a GroupMe group and a Slack channel.
+This application is creates a two way communication between a GroupMe group and a Slack channel.
 It creates a .war file that can be deployed in Apache Tomcat